-Includes non-controlling interests in TC PipeLines, LP and Portland

-Net of cash and excluding junior subordinated notes
+- Includes non-controlling interests in TC PipeLines, LP and Portland - Net of cash, amount due to/from affiliates, and excluding junior subordinated notes

-As at December 31, 2014, we had unused capacity of \$1.55 billion, \$2.0 billion and US\$2.75 billion under our equity, Canadian debt and U.S. debt shelf prospectuses, respectively, to facilitate future access to the North American debt and equity markets.
+As at December 31, 2014, we had unused capacity of \$2.0 billion and US\$2.75 billion under our Canadian debt and U.S. debt shelf prospectuses, respectively, to facilitate future access to the North American debt markets.